Welcome to Explicit Wealth! A place, where ignited minds come to get inspired!

 They fooled everyone, receiving over US $ 600 Million of funding in the process.

 Theranos promised a revolutionary blood analyser, which could run hundreds of blood tests, just from a finger prick, from the comfort of your own home.

 However, this story isn’t one of the enormous success or inspiration.

 This story is about deceit, fraud, manipulation, and a CEO who will stop at nothing to get her goal.

-This is the story of Theranos, a company once worth of 9 Billion Dollars, and the story of how it came crashing down as one the worst disaster in Silicon Valley history.
+This is the story of Theranos, a company once worth 9 Billion Dollars, and the story of how it came crashing down as one of the worst disasters in Silicon Valley history.

-What exactly was Theranos and how did it go so horribly wrong?
+What exactly was Theranos, and how did it go so wrong?

 Elizabeth Holmes belonged to a well-connected family with a rich history.

 From a noticeably youthful age, she knew what she wanted in life.

 At the age of 18, she went on a Stanford run tour in China, where she met a 20-year senior called Sunny.